IC-LAB/EPBFAS/README.md

 # EPBFAS
-Code of "A Simple and Effective Patch-Based Method for Frame-level Face Anti-spoofing"
+Code for paper "A Simple and Effective Patch-Based Method for Frame-level Face Anti-spoofing"